 The Societas Rosicruciana in Civitatibus Foederatis (Rosicrucian Society of the United States) S.R.I.C.F., was formed on September 21, 1880, by three Colleges chartered within the previous ten months by the Society in Scotland (S.R.I.S.).
 It is entirely autonomous and in no way connected with any other institution.

-The Society is in amity with the Societas Rosicruciana in Anglia (S.R.I.A.), Societas Rosicruciana in Scotia (S.R.I.S.) and the Societas Rosicruciana in Canada (S.R.I.C.).
+The Society is in amity with the Societas Rosicruciana in Anglia (S.R.I.A.), Societas Rosicruciana in Scotia (S.R.I.S.) and the Societas Rosicruciana in Lusitania (Portugal) S.R.I.L.
 The S.R.I.C.F. has also helped the cause of Rosicrucianism by empowering High Councils in their own sovereignty around the World.
-They are: the SRIL in Lusitania (Portugal), SRIG in Gallia (France) & the SRIR (Romania).

 Membership, which is by invitation, is predicated on Masonic affiliation.
 The Society is not merely another degree of Freemasonry which may be acquired and it exists outside of the normal “workings” of the Craft.

 The Masonic qualification assures the membership that the neophyte has given proof of that fidelity and privacy which characterizes a member of that Fraternity, and it will be noted that a certain community outlook and understanding among the members (called fratres) is necessary.

 As with with Freemasonry, Rosicrucianism is concerned with encouraging the fellowship of Man and with comprehending the true nature and purpose of his place in Creation.
 The spiritual journey of one’s understanding of one’s relationship with the Creator is peculiarly unique and individual.
 But it need not be lonely.
 Indeed it may be necessary that one be guided or encouraged by an adept or some other who has traversed and contemplated a similar path.